 Every year, color experts compile color palettes that consider the trending current design, art, culture, and environment, among other factors.
-Deep, earthy tones dominated trends from 2020 to 2021.
-In 2022, we are saw more nature-inspired hues, retro bright colors, and timeless neutrals being used to create welcoming , yet personalized spaces.
+Deep, earthy tones dominated trends from 2021 to 2022.
+In 2023, we saw more nature-inspired hues, retro bright colors, and timeless neutrals being used to create welcoming, yet personalized spaces.
 We love when homeowners take advantage of the opportunity to express themselves and their personalities through color and design.

-Nature tones have been popular in 2022, with the focus of bringing the serenity of nature indoors.
+Nature tones have continued to be popular in 2023, with the focus of bringing the serenity of nature indoors.
 Taupe, terra-cotta, olive greens, and sandy neutrals are a must-have for homeowners who want to inject a bit of the wilderness into their home.

 Using colors from different elements in your home that you already love is a great way to create a color scheme that is unique to you.
 Look at the furniture, artwork, and textiles in the room around your home.
 Is there a patterned rug, piece of furniture, throw pillow, or a piece of art that you love?
 Use those things as inspiration to pick a few colors that you could see as potential wall colors.
 If you have a beige couch in the living room, you might consider using a similar color wall color in an adjoining or adjacent room, to continue the flow of color throughout your home.